 export default connect<Props>(deps, MyComponent)

-import { state, computed, sequences } from 'app.cerebral'
+import { state, sequences } from 'app.cerebral'

 import { connect, ConnectedProps } from '@cerebral/react'

-const MyComponent: React.SFC<ConnectedProps> = ({ get }) => {
+const MyComponent: React.FC<ConnectedProps> = ({ get }) => {

 const foo = get(state.foo)